November 30 2024

 Black Sheep Farm’s flock is primarily made up of longhair breeds, a cross between Gotland and Romney sheep, selectively bred for their darker shades.
 Their wool naturally produces a stunning range of colours, from light greys to deep browns, creating unique, naturally coloured yarns with complex hues, all without the use of dyes.
 Each year yields a slightly different outcome or range, truly shaped by the nature of each season.

-After ongoing creative exchanges, we had the opportunity to visit Brenda, Skyler, and Emma on their farm in Chesley, Ontario, last month.
-What started as a simple connection during the pandemic—when I came across an article Brenda had written about her experience as a Chinese-Canadian farmer—has since evolved into a beautiful collaboration.
-Her story resonated deeply with me, as someone with my own Chinese heritage, also drawn to the sustainable practices on their farm and the beautiful wool they were cultivating.
+After ongoing creative exchanges over the pandemic, the opportunity to visit Brenda, Skyler, and Emma on their farm in Chesley, Ontario, finally arrived.
+What started as a simple connection over Brenda's experience as a Chinese-Canadian farmer has since evolved into this special collaboration.

-During our visit, we saw our first collaborative project to come to life: a collection of hand-crafted toques, designed by DLB and made by Brenda.
-Each toque features Black Sheep Farm’s stunning, naturally coloured wool from the Romney/Gotland cross sheep that Black Sheep Farm raises, spun by Wave Fibre Mill in Ontario.
+We are so please present a selection hats featuring Black Sheep Farm’s stunning, naturally coloured wool from the Romney/Gotland cross sheep that Black Sheep Farm raises, spun by Wave Fibre Mill in Ontario.
 These toques are individually knitted by Brenda in her own home, giving each piece a personal touch.